rstinejr/FindingJsonCPlusPlus/README.md

 [Boost: Getting Started on Windows](http://www.boost.org/doc/libs/1_63_0/more/getting_started/windows.html#get-boost)

+## Caveat
+Boost does not have a full-featured JSON library.
+The JSON strings produced by method `boost::property_tree::write_json` only have stings for scalar values, even if the attribute's value in the property tree is an integer.

 ## Building and running on Windows

 The JsonSerialization VisualStudio project expects environment variable `BOOST_ROOT` to be the directory path of